Before you start

 First things first: INJECT is not a search engine.
 It’s an idea generator, a suggestion machine, an inspiration tool that offers you a variety of perspectives on your topic of interest.
 It will help you find new angles, concepts or individuals related to your topic, that you can use to tell your story in a different way.

-In Google Docs, click on add-ons, then Inject app, then Start for the INJECT tool to appear in the sidebar.
+If you have installed INJECT in one of the text editors, you will need to open it.
+This will vary by editor.
+For example, in Google Docs, click on add-ons, then Inject app, then Start for the INJECT tool to appear in the sidebar.

 Step 2: Explore news-related content